All Episodes

 Hi, hi.

-You know what burns me up about the Dems the most is that they really have no respect for our armed services at all when they try to pass bills for funding our arms services and include in there such things as spinach, pineapple, their sewage bill.
+You know, what burns me up about the Dems the most is that they really have no respect for our armed services at all when they try to pass bills for funding our armed services and include in there such things as spinach, pineapples, their sewage bill.

-They that's we'll let it do it on their own merit, with the military on its own.
+Let it do it on their own merit with the military on its own.

-You you're you're not talking about the Democrats who wanted to get rid of earmarks and were accusing the Republican majority as recently as last fall's election campaign cycle that uh the Republicans and earmarks were a culture of corruption uh favoring their their their wealthy benefactors and so forth and so on.
+You're not talking about the Democrats who wanted to get rid of earmarks and were accusing the Republican majority as recently as last fall's election campaign cycle that the Republicans and earmarks were a culture of corruption, favoring their wealthy benefactors and so forth and so on.

-I mean, it can't you can't be talking about the same Democrats.
+I mean, you can't be talking about the same Democrats.

 All right, Roger, thanks for the call.